zo0o0ot/speaker-page/content/slides/coding-in-the-web/index.md

 ???

-Tools that make working with open source repositories easier.
+These are tools that make working with open source repositories easier.
+They open your repo in a customizable docker container that can allow you functionality that usually comes only on desktop IDEs.

 - [GitPod](https://www.gitpod.io/)
 - [GitHub Codespaces](https://github.com/features/codespaces)